pyoner/svelte-search-engine/README.md

 	autoCompleteMaxPromotions?: number
 	/** Comma-separated list of languages for which autocomplete should be enabled. */ autoCompleteValidLanguages?: string;
- * Defines optional attributes for configuration of search components.

 	/** Specifies the default refinement label to display. */ defaultToRefinement?: string;
-	...

 	/** Specifies the style of refinements, either tab or link. */ refinementStyle?: 'tab' | 'link';